peterjohansen/solace/README.md

 console.println();
 console.println("\n\n\n\n\n\n\n\n\n");
 ```
 But that can often be tedious and hard to read.
-Even if you do use a loop, it is alot of unnecessary code for such a simple thing.
+Even if you do use a loop, it is a lot of unnecessary code for such a simple thing.
 Instead, use:
 ```Java
 console.printNewLines(5);
 ```
 It is easier to read and uses fewer lines of code to achieve the same goal.

 #### Clearing output
-If you want to get rid of what you already have outputted, you can use this method:
+If you want to get rid of what you already have output, you can use this method:
 ```Java
 console.clearOutput();
 ```